Redcxx/ucl-master-project/timeline.md

 - Gitlab access
 - know about the preprocessing stage in the company, they will ask for my input
 - segmentation models for different part of the image

+### 20 Jun

+- packed codebase into gitlab
+- Read about image segmentation.
+- Started reading about nerf.
+- abit busy cause working with my cv